20130223

 Despite a couple of songs, these albums are very average.
 But they are the debuts from what would become two of my favorite bands of all time.
 I saw both for the first time on the same night at a skate store called Slacker 66 in Birmingham the year these albums were released.
 The Appleseed Cast was not very good, all I remember is the terrible saxaphone solo in one song.
 Brandtson was very impressive however and far better than this album would have let on.
 I also ranked both band’s 2006 albums together, as you can see on this list.
 Unfortunately 2006 was the end of Brandtson, but the Appleseed Cast is arguably better than ever in 2013 (new album Illumination Ritual in early 2013!).
 It is kind of strange how many things in these bands careers parallel.
 They both started out on Deep Elm in 1998, both moved on to the Militia Group in the mid-2000's.
 They couldn't sound more different though.

-Other 1998 albums I own and enjoy:
+Other 1998 albums I enjoy:

 Aunt Bettys- Ford Supersonic